greglink/public/bond2loxone/README.md

 # bond2loxone

-A professional-grade Python command-line tool that automatically discovers devices and groups on a Bond Bridge device via its local API, then generates a Loxone `.LxAddon` file containing Virtual Outputs and Virtual Inputs to enable complete integration with Loxone home automation systems.
+A Python command-line tool that automatically discovers devices and groups on a Bond Bridge device via its local API, then generates a Loxone `.LxAddon` file containing Virtual Outputs and Virtual Inputs to enable complete integration with Loxone home automation systems.

 ## Features